 ensure that you also print out the directions on this page, and in

-case you have arrived at the gate with a sign 'Glanllynau Duon', please do not proceed
+case you arrive at a gate just off the main road with a sign 'No Access to Cae Gwyn Farm', please do not proceed

-further but go back to the main road (A470) and travel 0.5 mile to the south where
+further but go back to the main road (A470), turn right and the farm is 0.5 mile on the right where

 Cae Gwyn Farm is visible from the road.